moodysalem/react-sync/README.md

     npm install --save react-sync

 # Stability
-The API for this component is still undergoing change.
+The API for this component is still undergoing change, but is nearly final.
+Some remaining questions are:

+* Should there be options to use this component in such a way that the child can control query parameters, sorting and pagination?

 # Size
 The distributed build includes several polyfills, e.g. for Promise and Object.assign and weighs in at ~25kb.